mysqljs/mysql/Readme.md

 ## Compatibility

-This module should run in any node version >= v0.1.102 (July 26, 2010).
+This module is compatible with node v0.4.x.

-However, using a current version of node is encouraged.
+If you need to work with an older node version, download v0.9.0.
+It supports node >= v0.1.102.

 ## Design Goals